WhatTheGif/WhatTheGif/README.md

 # WhatTheGif

 A fun multiplayer online game to provide lots of laughs and bonding time.
+Write the funniest phrase for a random gif and make your friends laugh out loud.

 # Tech Stack